david-terrett/mosaic-positioner-model/README.md

 # Contributing updates

-If you fix any bugs or make enhancements that you want merged into the model, please follow the following procedure.
+If you fix any bugs or make enhancements that you want merged into the model you must have a github account and ask david.terrett@ntlworld.com to add you to the project as a collaborator.

+The procedure for contributing and update is:

-If you are new to git, set your name and email address
+Set your name and email address if they are not already set.

     $ git config --global user.name "John Doe"
     $ git config --global user.email johndoe@example.com